 As there is no official OSX version of Geeks Toy, you are unlikely to get much technical support outside of the community forum.

 Geeks Toy is a great choice and is extremely low-cost in comparison to other products on the market.
-As one of the few products that features a lifetime licence, the effective daily cost of using the software is almost nothing.
+As one of the few products that feature a lifetime license, the effective daily cost of using the software is almost nothing.

 Although Geeks Toy is very flexible in the user layout, it does lack some features that other software has, such as automated trading tools and Excel integration.